carpentries-incubator/shell-extras/02-ssh.md

 machines, so we can ensure that everything is set up as required before we place the copy of our public key on a remote machine.

-Walk through this process allows to highlight some of the typical requirements of the SSH protocol itself, as documented in the man-page for the `ssh` command.
+Walking through this process allows us to highlight some of the typical requirements of the SSH protocol itself, as documented in the man-page for the `ssh` command.